 healthier priests. stronger communities.

-All across the 144 cities that comprise the Archdiocese of Boston, our priests remain an integral presence at the center of extraordinary causes that enrich the lives of so many.
+Our active and senior priests remain an integral presence at the center of extraordinary causes that enrich the lives of so many.
 And every day brings powerful new examples: